JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 # System Definition
 For DynamicalSystems.jl a system is simple a structure that contains the system's state, the equations of motion and the Jacobian.
 The last two are *functions* that take as an input a state.
+It is highly advised to create a `DynamicalSystem` using Functors (see below).

-This of course stands for systems where one already *knows* the equations of motion. if instead, your "system" is in the form of [numerical data](#numerical-data), then see the appropriate section.
+The above of course stand for systems where one already *knows* the equations of motion. if instead, your "system" is in the form of [numerical data](#numerical-data), then see the appropriate section.